Sacroiliac Joint Injection

 How do I get ready for a sacroiliac joint injection?

-her know if you have an infection, fever, or any other recent health problems.
-If
+if you have an infection, fever, or any other recent health problems.
+If you have

-you have diabetes or use any blood-thinning medicines, check whether you need to take
+diabetes or use any blood-thinning medicines, check if you need to take any special

 You should also discuss all your medicines with your healthcare provider.
 You may